event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-filter.md

 description: Fluent API for filtering and transforming data collections with SQL-like operators
 ---

 DataFilter provides a fluent API for filtering and transforming existing data collections.
-It works with Arrays, Dtos, Eloquent Models, Collections, and any iterable data using SQL-like operators.
+It works with Arrays, Dtos, Eloquent Models, Collections and any iterable data using SQL-like operators.

 ## Quick Example